Fair Value Measurements

 - The investment is in an or is an investment in a real estate fund for which it is industry practice to measure investment assets at fair value on a recurring basis and to issue financial statements that are consistent with the measurement principles in ASC 946

-- The NAV is calculated consistent with the measurement principles of ASC 946 as of the measurement date
+- The entity calculates NAV consistent with the measurement principles of ASC 946 as of the measurement date

 The Fair Value Hierarchy

-To increase consistency and comparability in fair value measurements and related disclosures, ASC 820 establishes a fair value hierarchy that categorizes the inputs used in valuation techniques to measure fair value into three broad levels.
+To increase consistency and comparability in fair value measurements and related disclosures, ASC 820 establishes a fair value hierarchy.
+The hierarchy categorizes the inputs used in valuation techniques to measure fair value into three broad levels.

-Fair value measurements must be categorized in their entirety based on the lowest level input that is significant to the entire measurement.
+Entities categorize fair value measurements in their entirety based on the lowest level input that is significant to the entire measurement.

 - Level 1: Quoted prices (unadjusted) in active markets for identical assets and liabilities that the reporting entity can access at the measurement date